ekote/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-2/exercise-2.md

 You will complete the 2.7 notebook task once you see the last code cell that will lead you back here to Task 2.8.

+> [!NOTE]
+> If you have completed Notebook 2.7 and are seeking advanced challenges, please review the notebook and list all the improvements you would suggest.
+I have intentionally left a couple of areas with room for improvement.
+Once you identify those areas, feel free to discuss them with the instructors.

 ---